LouisLanganay/Workshop-FrontEnd-Epytodo/part 2/SUBJECT.md

 # Review of concepts from Part 1
 Before proceeding with Todolist functionality and drag and drop integration, let's review the concepts covered in Part 1.
 Ensure you have completed the following:

-- Creation of a React project with TypeScript
+- Creation of a React project with JavaScript
 - Integration of Tailwind CSS for styling
 - Implementation of login, register, home, and not found pages
 - Familiarity with React Router for page navigation